2 Minute Read

 Imported Image

 If you are looking to knock off a quick nine, Lincoln Park is the place.
 It’s less than 10 minutes from Downtown Grand Junction.
 The play is fast, and the course is pleasantly walkable.
 It was built in 1922 and is the oldest course in Grand Junction.
 The course has six sets of tees and 10 acres of practice greens as well.
-Best of all, it’s incredibly affordable at just $9 for 9 holes!!
+Best of all, it’s incredibly affordable at just $12-18 for 9 holes, or $9 for 9 holes with the Park Pass!
+Don’t be surprised if a local strikes up a conversation with you, Grand Junction is known for its friendly and hospitable locals.
+They love to share their favorite hike or place to dine with you.

 4. Chipeta Golf Course